Are you sure you want to delete this comment? It cannot be undone. |

 mali-bradders •one month ago

 Tried this on the initial subscription discount offers because it was cheap but cancelled after the 2 discount deliveries.
 The food is very wet and mushy.
 My dog had smelly farts for a week when I started feeding this because she was previously fed meat only 80/10/10 and I think the veg didn't agree with her.
 Poos went a bit sloppier as well.
 They are not transparent about the bone content either and apparently the puppy range had no bone so had to put a fake age in to get adult food with bone but some didn't have any mention of bone.
-Switched back to an 80/10/10 raw again now, wouldn't use again but not bad by any means, just the lack of bone and excess wetness.slljarvis •one month ago
+Switched back to an 80/10/10 raw again now, wouldn't use again but not bad by any means, just the lack of bone and excess wetness.slljarvis •2 months ago

 My dog is very keen to eat this, but I notice the pieces of rice come out the other end unchanged, and she's a little bit gassy after eating it.
 Not a biggy, but I'm going to avoid rice with her in future.K9_Kadaver •one year ago